 Tonight was about three weeks before her due date.
 I checked her bag.
 It was a little tighter, about 3/4th full.
 I was able to get some milk out to check.
 The test strips gave me a 3, which could mean a maybe.
 Stickiness was indicative of approaching birth.
 Sure enough around midnight the pager went off.
 On the monitor in the bedroom I could see the mare was down and had started to foal.
 My handy bicycle was at the door for the quick trip to the barn.
 Larry always has to go to “elsewhere” for a few minutes due the adrenaline rush and then heads down in the van.
 He is very “goose-like”.

 When I arrived at the barn (approximately 1 minute), she had broken her water.
 I put on rubber gloves, wiped the vulva down with iodine scrub, put lube on my gloves, I verified the position of the foal in the mare.
 I could feel one leg and the nose.
 A little panicked, but not wanting to let Larry know my worry, I told him to scrub up, just in case his wrist strength and wonderful visualization of what was happening was needed.
 After going in further, I felt the second hoof up behind the right ear.
 I grabbed it and gently pulled it forward into position.
 Larry had returned by then.
 So I told him to go in the mare and double-check my tactile observations.
 He agreed all was there and began the strong but gentle traction as the mare pushed.
 We soon had a black pinto filly by Mystic with a big white saddle and a little star on the head.
-We fed her and gave her an enema within a half -hour.
+We fed her and gave her an enema within a half -hour to pass the meconium.
 She was strong and had lots of suck.
 Lady had passed her placenta within 5 minutes of the birth.
 I blanketed the little girl and turned on the overhead heat lamp.
 Then I headed for bed to watch her on the monitor as she was already sucking on her own.
 These very normal births are always welcome.
 It is also useful to note that individual mares can take on relative foaling patterns from year to year.

 Well here it is Friday again.
 Larry got home tonight from a week of work at the new farm.
 I have been sweating out our mare, Captivating Colors the last couple of days.
 She is a maiden and like most is very difficult to get a good “read” on as to her progress toward foaling.
 Her bag had definitely become somewhat harder today and I was finally able to obtain some milk but not enough to test.
 I always make these observations on the expectant mares the last thing in the evening before returning to the house.
 This gives me the “latest” info on the mares prior to turning in for the night.

 About 9:30 p.m.
 Colors started pacing in her stall more than she had in days past.
 Before she had primarily done a lot of standing with her back side pressed against the stall wall, eating quietly, or lying out flat sleeping.
 Tonight there was an obvious change due to her restless pacing in the stall.
-She also passed stool 2 or 3 times within an hour.
+She also passed soft stool 2 or 3 times within an hour.
 She did some pawing at the stall bedding.
 These are typical signs of a mare getting ready to foal.

 At about 11:00 p.m. the mare went down a couple of times, then got back up shortly then got right back down.
 At this point I was sure that she was in labor.
 Off to the barn we go.
 After putting down the straw bedding, removing the birthing halter and replacing it with a barn halter we went into the tackroom to watch for the first signs of active contractions.

 Within 5 minutes the mare was down and aggressively pushing.
 I did my normal prep work of washing down the mares perineal region and checking the foal’s position.
 The water had not broke yet.
 With a few more pushes the water broke.
-I went back in to check on the foal again.
+I went back into the vulva to check on the foal position again.
 This time I found one foot out almost to the vulva.
 Feeling the hoof I could tell that the bottom of the hoof was facing up toward the mare’s tail.
 This was not good.
 The normal foaling position is with the bottom of the hooves facing down toward the mare’s legs.
 This meant one of two things.
 Either the foal was facing forward but coming out upside down which would mean the front legs were pointing upward; or the foal was coming out backward with a rear foot presenting itself.

 Hey, Larry!
 Come here and check this out.
 Larry, having already scrubbed up, lubricated his hand and arm.
 He went into the mare and verified the upside down hoof.
 Following the leg back, he was able to determine it was a front leg due to the way the joints were placed.
 He also found the other leg and the head just entering the vagina from the uterus.
 After a little of his “wizardry” manipulating the foal, he said the foal was right and the mare foaled very easily.
 He was able to accomplish this easily because the foal was almost entirely within the uterus, not yet into the constricted birth canal.
 We had a spectacular sorrel pinto colt.
 His sire is Jane Taylor’s, Sierra Dawn Uno De Monarch, a AMHA National Futurity Champion.
 This colt’s grandsire on his dam’s side is Brewer’s Orion Captivation, AMHA National Reserve Grand Champion.
 Needless to say, we are very pleased.